codedprinc/alx-system_engineering-devops/0x00-shell_basics/README.md

-#the 0-current_working_directory is script that prints the absolute path name of the current working directory
+# the 0-current_working_directory is script that prints the absolute path name of the current working directory
-#1-listit - displays the contents of my current directory
+# 1-listit - displays the contents of my current directory
-#
+# 2-bring_me_home - changes the working directory to home directory
 #
 #
 #